 When you start to read The Third Eye you get the impression that this is a story about a little boy, that boy being Dr Rampa, who at the age of seven was sent to join a lamasery to begin the rigorous, years long process of studying to become a qualified Lama.
 However, based on what’s written in his last book, Tibetan Sage, I propose that The Third Eye is mainly about the Predecessor who was getting the physical body prepared for Dr Rampa’s arrival; the Dr Rampa we all know love and respect.
 There a very big clue about the concept of a predecessor within The Third Eye that corroborates my hypothesis, but more on that clue later.

 Because nobody would have believed anything he wrote in the first book had he quoted such information as he did within Tibetan Sage, therefore, he had to create a story, making it more acceptable to a very sceptic public who didn’t know or even perhaps believe about such things.
 This is not a lie, it's misdirection.
 Until Dr Rampa knew people could, or would, accept such things it's pointless even writing about them.
 However, we know that when Dr Rampa left Tibet for Chunking he was well over 200 years old, although certainly didn't look it; the photo also corroborates Dr Rampa being much older.

-Dr Rampa mentioned in The Rampa Story page 28; "Father had become greatly soured during the Chinese invasion in the first decade of the century."
+Dr Rampa mentioned in The Rampa Story, chapter two: "Father had become greatly soured during the Chinese invasion in the first decade of the century."
 However, although Dr Rampa doesn’t say which century the only recorded "real invasion" was in 1700 when the Chinese annexed East Tibet, and in 1720 they reoccupied Lhasa by force; the 1910 skirmish was misdirection.
 So, let’s take a middle date of 1710 and then subtract 1981 - the year Dr Rampa died - we have 271 years.